wgsl-tooling-wg/wesl-js/tools/Build-Tools.md

 ### commits
 - all pushes and merges to the main branch shared repository should pass all tests, lint/formatting rules, commenting standards
 - interim commits are encouraged to increase clarity for future readers.
   Interim commits needn't pass all the quality rules.
-Best to put interim commits on a branch that's merged to main (or prefix with `interim:`.)
+  Best to put interim commits on a branch that's merged to main.

 ### prepush script
 - the `pnpm prepush` script verifies tests, linting, formatting before pushing to the main branch of the shared repository

+### continuous integration
+- we run CI on macos and windows.
+- tests currently include some use of dawn in headless mode, so no linux yet
+- playground tests of example projects are not run on ci and should be run locally before pushing to master.
+  Use `prepush` or at least `test:examples`

 ### linting
 - biomejs is the current primary linter/formatter.